Winston Lawson, Secret Service agent with JFK in Dallas, dies at 91

 (CNN)Winston Lawson, the Secret Service agent who planned President John F. Kennedy's motorcade route in Dallas and rode in a car immediately in front when Kennedy was assassinated, died November 7 in Norfolk, Virginia, his son, Jeff Lawson, told CNN.

 Winston Lawson spent 22 years in the Secret Service.
-He served under seven presidents, from Dwight D. Eisenhower to Ronald Reagan, according to his obituary on legacy.com, but Jeff Lawson said his father was haunted for years by the events of November 22, 1963.
+He served under seven presidents, from Dwight D. Eisenhower to Ronald Reagan, according to his obituary on legacy.com.

+Jeff Lawson said his father was haunted for years by the events of November 22, 1963.

 "My father felt very extremely guilty because he had planned the route of the Dallas trip," Jeff Lawson said.
 He would usually visit Arlington Cemetery on the anniversary of Kennedy's death to pay his respects, Jeff Lawson said.